clem9123/Bird_test/README.md

 - [ ] **General**
     - [ ] Clean code in particular data_loader and data_manager (too much redundancy)
-    - [ ] Add the website link in the quizz
+    - [x] Add the website link in the quizz
-    - [ ] Add a default json file
-    - [ ] Add the possibility to keep a json file on new installation (not loosing the lists)
+    - [ ] Add a default json file, or the possibility to save it somewhere safe
     - [ ] Add the known bird feature (3 times recognized bird are not shown anymore)

 - [ ] **Later**